scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ![test1](./tutorial_test5.png)

-As you can see, the historical values query returned an array containing a single document (since this is the first time we invoke our script):
+As you can see, the historical values query returns an array containing of documents (a single one in that case since this is the first time we invoke our script).
+Also notice the "creationDate", "key" (document unique ID) and "versionNumber" fields that are automatically added by scriptr.io.
 ```
 "result": [
  {